angarsky/diveintopython/learn/variables/operations_with_variables.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/operations-with-variables

 Python provides various operations and methods for working with data and performing various tasks.
 Let's review the most popular which relate to all variable types.

 ## Type Definition